knatten/cppquiz23/questions/133/explanation.md

 On the second line, `d2` is initialized.
 But why are the constructors (as opposed to the copy constructors) for the base classes, called?
 Why do we see `ABCd` instead of `abcd`?

 As it turns out, an implicitly-defined copy constructor would have called the copy constructor of its bases (§[class.copy.ctor]¶14: "The implicitly-defined copy/move constructor for a non-union class `X` performs a memberwise copy/move of its bases and members.").
-But when you provide a user-defined copy constructor, this is something you have to do explicitly.
+But when you provide a user-defined copy constructor, this is something you have to do explicitly (otherwise, base classes are initialized according to §[class.base.init]¶9).